jacobmischka/svelte-flatpickr/README.md

 The format of the date expected can be controlled with the prop `dateFormat`, which will take a date format acceptable to Flatpickr.

+The prop `formattedValue` can also be bound to, which contains the selected date(s)'s formatted string.

 ### Hooks

 Hooks can be specified normally in the options object, or by listening to the svelte event.